Biden to propose 8-year citizenship path for immigrants | Federal News Network

 As a candidate, Biden went so far as to say the Obama administration went too far in its aggressive deportations.

-Barrow reported from Wilmington, Delaware.
+Barrow reported from Wilmington, Del.
 Associated Press writer Elliot Spagat in San Diego contributed to this report.

 Copyright © 2021 .
 All rights reserved.
 This website is not intended for users located within the European Economic Area.